AlexiosSt/mpags-day-1-AlexiosSt/README.md

 Alexis Stampekis.

 ## Documentation
-Here we write info about documentation.
+Here we write info about documentation!